charlesdavid/JED/README.md

 ##### Last Update: May 2018
 * New JavaDocs
 * New Jars
+* New Tests
 * Minor code fixes
-* Added FES to JED Driver
+	* Added FES to JED Driver (now version 1.1)
 	* Created new input files
 	* Fixed Pymol script output (now works with educational license)